Professor

 (570) 408-4169

-Dr. Mark Stine is an professor and former chair of the Communication Studies Department.
+Dr. Mark Stine is an professor and former chair of the Communication and Media Studies Department.
 He has been teaching at Wilkes University since 1999.
 He is also the faculty advisor of the University's radio station, WCLH 90.7 FM, and the academic coordinator of the Shelburne Television Center.

 Dr. Stine graduated from Moravian College with a B.A. in English.
 He then continued his education at East Stroudsburg University where he earned his Master's of Education with a Mass Media and Communication concentration.
 Dr. Stine earned his Ph.D. in Mass Media and Communication from Temple University.